 There has been a lot of talk in the mainstream media recently about CBD, a cryptically called, hemp-derived substance, but what exactly is it and what does it do?

 - CBD is the abbreviation for cannabidiol, one of the many cannabinoids, or chemical compounds found in cannabis and hemp.
 It has a plethora of health benefits and is believed to support your well-being on a daily basis.
 It also provides a source of essential nutrients, vitamins, minerals, healthy fatty acids like omega-3, protein.

-- Although it’s extracted from cannabis plants, it’s part of the med. marijuana family, and doesn’t contain THC (tetrahydrocannabinol).
+- Although it’s extracted from cannabis plants, it’s part of the medical marijuana family, and doesn’t contain THC (tetrahydrocannabinol).
 THC is the psychoactive cannabinoid found in hemp plants that people use to get high.
 CBD is non-intoxicating and should not be confused for cannabis containing THC.

 - Due to the positive outcome of many studies CBD is transforming into a potential breakthrough nutritional component and wellness supplement that could change the game completely.
 The CBD fan base is growing as more and more people take advantage of its effects.